 How do you clean off snow from rooftop solar panels?

 There are several reasons for this method.
 First, it works!
 The winter sun does a great job of melting the snow off of the solar panels.
-It may take a day or two after the storm, but roofs typically have enough of a slope to let the warm sun and gravity do the trick.
+It may take a day or two after the storm, but solar panels are typically installed with enough of a slope to let the warm sun and gravity do the trick.

 Second, and perhaps more importantly, you could be risking your life or cause yourself serious injury if you try to brush the snow off yourself.
-Even without snow, rooftops are dangerous.
+Even without snow, rooftops can be dangerous.
 With snow and ice, they’re even more hazardous.
-Having snow on your panels for a day or two will lose about five dollars or less of your energy savings, so it’s not worth risking a fall for that.
+Having snow on your panels for a day or two will reduce your energy savings, but it’s not worth risking a hard fall for that.

 “Don't go up on a snow covered roof unless your name is Santa Claus or you have some other kind of magic.
 Not worth it,” says Carl Siegrist, a solar consultant and member of the North American Board of Certified Energy Practitioners (NABCEP), the leading solar installer testing and certification organization.